Skip to content

 • perPage [optional] – Defines how many tasks should be included in each page.
 Default: 100.

-FFmate allows you to cancel a task that is currently queued or processing.
+FFmate lets you to cancel a task that is currently queued or processing.
 Once canceled, the task will not be executed or will be stopped if already in progress.

 sh